Vein Of Galen Malformation

 Knowledge is power, parents and loved ones should educate themselves with their child’s condition in order to better advocate for their child.

 A VOGM is also called a Vein of Galen aneurysmal malformation (VGAM).
-VOGMs are sometimes called aneurysms.
+VOGMs can also be called aneurysms.
 However, there is a slight difference.
-Aneurysms are enlarged arteries that are caused by weakening of the artery walls.
-VOGMs are enlarged blood vessels (not just arteries), and they become larger through the natural course of their development and not due to weakening of the blood vessel walls.
+Aneurysms are enlarged arteries caused by a weakening of the artery walls.
+VOGMs are enlarged blood vessels (not just arteries), and they become larger through the natural course of their development and not due to the weakening of the blood vessel walls.

-An neurointerventional radiologist (IR) is the most common treatment provider for VOGMs.
+A neuro-interventional radiologist (IR) is the most common treatment provider for VOGMs.
 A neurosurgeon and neurologist, and frequently a cardiologist, will follow closely with your child's treatment for secondary conditions.
 Due to the rarity and complexity of this condition, VOGM should not be treated by doctors who have only treated a few VOGM children in their carriers.
-It is critical to be treated by a high volume center like Boston Children’s Hospital or Mount Sinai in NYC who treat 2-3 VOGM children a week.
-For the best possible outcome please be sure to get a second opinion from one of the top specialist, their info can be found under resources.
+It is critical to be treated by a high-volume center like Boston Children’s Hospital or Mount Sinai in NYC, which treat 2-3 VOGM children a week.
+For the best possible outcome, please get a second opinion from one of the top specialists; their info can be found under resources.

-Prior to surgery, imaging is required.
+Before surgery, imaging is required.
 The imaging is generally CT scans, MRIs with MRA/MRV, and angiograms.
-The vast majority of VOGMs are treated with endovascular surgery (surgery through the blood vessels) with embolization to close off the feeder veins into the Vein of Galen.
-The materials used to embolize the abnormal blood vessels are usually glues, coils, and onyx.
+Most VOGMs are treated with endovascular surgery (surgery through the blood vessels) with embolization to close off the feeder veins into the Vein of Galen.
+Glues, coils, and onyx are used to embolize abnormal blood vessels.
 VOGMs also often require medications to control correlated symptoms as well.

 As a neonate, access through an umbilical arterial (UA) line is preferred to keep other access points viable for future surgeries.
 Three UA lines are commonly placed to increase the likelihood of successful access.
 With repeated use, arteries can collapse and make accessing the VOGM through the same artery impossible.

-For infants and children, the femoral arteries or jugular vein are used.
+For infants and children, the femoral arteries or jugular veins are used.

-According to a VOGM cohort study from 2006-2016 in the UK, with treatment there is a 33% chance of a good neurocognitive outcome, 33% chance of a poor neurocognitive outcome, and 33% chance of mortality.
-While nothing is guaranteed, finding the right specialist can significantly increase the likelihood of positive outcomes.
-In the resources section, there are linked articles with outcomes for a few other treatment providers.
+According to a VOGM cohort study from 2006-2016 in the UK, with treatment, there is a 33% chance of a good neurocognitive outcome, a 33% chance of a poor neurocognitive outcome, and a 33% chance of mortality.
+While nothing is guaranteed, finding the right specialist can significantly increase the likelihood of positive results.
+The resources section has linked articles with outcomes for a few other treatment providers.

 Head circumference jump in percentile